-Netgear Orbi and Google WiFi are, without a doubt, the most popular WiFi systems on the market right now and both the Orbi and Google WiFi (along with Eero and, perhaps the Linksys Velop) have shaped the look, functionality and the performance of the new WiFi systems (they also gave them an established place among the consumer-type networking devices).
+Netgear Orbi and Google WiFi are, without a doubt, still the most popular WiFi systems on the market (yes, even in 2019) and both the Orbi and Google WiFi (along with Eero and, perhaps the Linksys Velop) have shaped the look, functionality and the performance of the new WiFi systems (they also gave them an established place among the consumer-type networking devices).

-One may challenge the legitimacy of putting a dual-band WiFi system against a tri-band one, but, while a great wireless performance is a very important factor in a home network, the users will always value the stability and the reliability of a router a lot more.
-The Netgear Orbi was and remains the best performer in terms of raw speed, but this came at a high cost because the system requires constant maintenance since with every new added feature, Netgear has decided to test them in the wild, so the feature will most often not function as intended and would make the entire network either unstable or completely unusable.
+One may challenge the legitimacy of putting a dual-band WiFi system against a tri-band one, but, while a great wireless performance is a very important factor in a home network, some users will always value the stability and the reliability of a router a lot more.
+The Netgear Orbi was and remains the best performer in terms of raw speed, but, after the manufacturer decided to add new (more radical) features, the WiFi system would often become unstable and would require constant maintenance.

 |Netgear Orbi RBK50|